MeltwaterArchive/datasift-java/README.md

 Changelog
 ---------

-* v.2.0.0 Added onConnect and onDisconnect events and improved efficiency within the WebSocket library (2012-06-14)
+* v.2.0.0 Added onConnect, onDisconnect and onStatus events, improved efficiency within the WebSocket library, and support for the historics API (2012-06-22)

-  The IStreamConsumerEvents and IMultiStreamConsumerEvents interfaces now contain callbacks for onConnect and onDisconnect events.
+  The IStreamConsumerEvents and IMultiStreamConsumerEvents interfaces now contain callbacks for onConnect, onDisconnect and onStatus events.
 These MUST be implemented in your event handler.

 * v.1.3.4 Added SSL support for HTTP streams (2012-05-15)